-Starting at Mark Hix’s The Fox Inn, wander around the small village of Corscombe, along ancient Holloways and over old stone bridges.
+Starting at The Fox Inn that sits on the river banks, wander around the small village of Corscombe, along ancient Holloways and over old stone bridges.
 Follow trickling streams through the medieval landscape once controlled by Sherborne Abbey and the monks that lived at The Grange.
 Visit the mysterious, prehistoric stones, giant megaliths standing proud in a lush green valley, sitting on one of the oldest routes in Britain, their purpose unknown.
 Explore the enchanted woodland, with views across sloping spurs that inspired an award winning musical artist.
 Pass a country estate with ancestral connections to Harvard University, a legacy that still exists today.
 Skim one of the highest peaks in the county to return to the 400 year old pub at the heart of the peaceful village.

 Distance: 4.5 miles/7km (an extra mile to the stones, and an extra 1.5 miles to Urless Farm).
 See map at bottom of page.